bnmnetp/sigcse2012/README.rst

 ===========================

 I reverse engineered the database for the makeSchedule script.
 Things probably won't change too much from year to year, but in case they do here are some notes.

+TODO
+====

+* Many of the Session sub classes can be parameterized.
+The classes can do their work by simply having the prepared query objects passed to them.

+* The schedule should use \colorbox{black}{\color{white} Thursday} to highlight the conference day in the footer.

+* More investigation should be done regarding which fonts to use.
+Computer Modern may not be the ultimate font for a conference program.